mathematica-pub/frontend-shared-packages/apps/my-work/src/assets/documentation/about.md

 1. Serve the app by running `npm run start:my-work` from the command line.

-2. Navigate to the following directory in VSCode: `projects/my-work/src/assets/content`.
+2. Navigate to the following directory in VSCode: `apps/my-work/src/assets/content`.

    ```
-   ├── projects
+   ├── apps
    │   ├── my-work
    │   │   ├── app
    │   │   ├── assets